Grammy Award for Best Musical Theater Album: Process

-Over the years, the qualifications for the individual nominees has fluctuated with principal artists, composers, and producers at one point being the sole eligible nominee, to the current (as of the 65th Grammy Awards) standard which is as follows: "For albums containing greater than 51% playing time of new recordings.
+Over the years, the qualifications for the individual nominees has fluctuated with principal artists, composers, and producers at one point being the sole eligible nominee, to the current (as of the 66th Grammy Awards) standard which is as follows: "For albums containing greater than 51% playing time of new recordings.
 Award to the principal vocalist(s), and the album producer(s) of 50% or more playing time of the album.
 The lyricist(s) and composer(s) of 50 % or more of a score of a new recording are eligible for an Award if any previous recording of said score has not been nominated in this category."

-When an album does not feature any individual soloist, but predominantly contains "ensemble" recordings, no individual award is given to the members of the ensemble.
+Vocalists were first awarded in this category at the 54th Annual Grammy Awards in 2012.
+When an album does not feature any individual soloists and predominantly features an ensemble cast, no individual award is given to the members of the ensemble, with each member instead receiving a winners certificate.
+As of the 63rd Annual Grammy Awards, only a maximum of four principal vocalists can be awarded (previously unlimited), in addition to the producer/s and lyricists/composers.
+The maximum number of eligible principal vocalist(s) was increased to six beginning at the 68th Annual Grammy Awards.

 Years reflect the year in which the Grammy Awards were handed out, for music released in the previous year.